RoopeLuukkainen/ASPA/README.md

 ASPA - Abstrakti SyntaksiPuu Analysaattori
 ==========================================
-Abstrakti SyntaksiPuu Analysaattori means Abstract Syntax Tree Analyser, i.e. ASPA is a static analyser to support self-study and complying with recommended coding conventions at Fundamentals of Programming course at LUT University.
+Abstrakti SyntaksiPuu Analysaattori (ASPA) == Abstract Syntax Tree Analyser.
+It is a static analyser to support self-study and complying with recommended coding conventions at Fundamentals of Programming course at LUT University.

 ## Repository structure